USS Akron: Participation in a search exercise (January 1932)

 On the morning of 9 January 1932, Akron departed from Lakehurst to work with the Scouting Fleet on a search exercise.
-Proceeding to the coast of North Carolina, Akron headed out over the Atlantic where it was assigned to find a group of destroyers bound for Guantánamo Bay, Cuba.
+Proceeding to the coast of North Carolina, Akron headed out over the Atlantic, where she was assigned to find a group of destroyers bound for Guantánamo Bay, Cuba.
 Once these were located, the airship was to shadow them and report their movements.
-Leaving the coast of North Carolina at about 7:21 on the morning of 10 January, the airship proceeded south, but bad weather prevented sighting the destroyers (contact with them was missed at 12:40 EST, although their crews had sighted Akron) and eventually shaped a course toward the Bahamas by late afternoon.
+Leaving the coast of North Carolina around 07:21 on 10 January, the airship proceeded south, but bad weather prevented sighting the destroyers (contact with them was missed at 12:40 EST, although their crews had sighted Akron) and eventually shaped a course toward the Bahamas by late afternoon.
 Heading northwesterly into the night, Akron then changed course shortly before midnight and proceeded to the southeast.
-Ultimately, at 9:08 am on 11 January, the airship succeeded in spotting the light cruiser USS Raleigh and 12 destroyers, positively identifying them on the eastern horizon two minutes later.
-Sighting a second group of destroyers shortly thereafter, Akron was released from the evaluation about 10:00 a.m., having achieved a "qualified success" in the initial test with the Scouting Fleet, but the performance could have been better with radio detection finding equipment, and scout planes.
+Ultimately, at 09:08 on 11 January, the airship succeeded in spotting the light cruiser USS Raleigh and 12 destroyers, positively identifying them on the eastern horizon two minutes later.
+Sighting a second group of destroyers shortly thereafter, Akron was released from the evaluation about 10:00, having achieved a "qualified success" in the initial test with the Scouting Fleet, but the performance could have been better with radio detection-finding equipment, and scout planes.

-As the historian Richard K Smith wrote in his definitive study, The Airships Akron and Macon, "...consideration given to the weather, duration of flight, a track of more than 3000 mi flown, her material deficiencies, and the rudimentary character of aerial navigation at that date, the Akron's performance was remarkable.
+As U.S. naval aviation historian Richard K. Smith wrote in his definitive study, The Airships Akron & Macon: Flying Aircraft Carriers of the United States Navy, with "consideration given to the weather, duration of flight, a track of more than 3000 mi flown, her material deficiencies, and the rudimentary character of aerial navigation at that date, the Akron's performance was remarkable.
 There was not a military airplane in the world in 1932 which could have given the same performance, operating from the same base."

 First accident (February 1932)

 Akron was to have taken part in Fleet Problem XIII, but an accident at Lakehurst on 22 February 1932 prevented her participation.
 While the airship was being taken from her hangar, the tail came loose from her moorings, was caught by the wind, and struck the ground.
 The heaviest damage was confined to the lower fin area, which required repair.
-Also, ground handling fittings had been torn from the main frame, necessitating further repairs.
+Also, ground-handling fittings had been torn from the main frame, necessitating further repairs.
 Akron was not certified as airworthy again until later in the spring.
-Her next operation took place on 28 April, when it made a nine-hour flight with Rear Admiral Moffett and Secretary of the Navy Adams aboard.
+Her next operation took place on 28 April, when she made a nine-hour flight with Rear Admiral Moffett and Secretary of the Navy Adams aboard.

-As a result of this accident, a turntable with a walking beam on tracks powered by electric mine locomotives was developed to secure the tail and turn the ship even in high winds so that it could be pulled into the massive hangar at Lakehurst.
+As a result of this accident, a turntable with a walking beam on tracks powered by electric mine locomotives was developed to secure the tail and turn the ship even in high winds, so she could be pulled into the massive hangar at Lakehurst.